Lundberg Family Farms

-Lundberg Family Farms, based in Richvale, California, United States, is a farm that produces rice, chips and their packaging, and that also markets organic foods.
-It is family owned and has been a pioneer in organic farming, especially rice products.
+Lundberg Family Farms, based in Richvale, California, United States, is a farm that produces rice and rice cakes.
+They also market organic foods.
+It is family owned and they have been committed to organic farming, especially rice products.
 It was the first business to produce and market a brand of organic rice in the United States.
 Today it is one of the United States' top brands of organic products, with 14000 acre under management.